mdjbru-forge/pygenbank/docs/index.rst

-.. pyGenBank documentation master file, created by sphinx-quickstart.
+.. pygenbank documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyGenBank's documentation!
+Welcome to pygenbank's documentation!
 =====================================

 Description